 The circadian rhythm is the body’s natural 24-hour biological clock.
 It helps us to feel energetic in the morning when the sun is out, and sleepy in the evening before bed.
 Sleep helps to set and maintain the circadian rhythm — when that rhythm is thrown off, it can affect everything in the body, especially the immune system and hormone balance.
 An out-of-balance circadian rhythm can leave us with fatigue during the day and increased sugar cravings, as well as make it hard to fall asleep at night, even when our body is tired.

 The endocrine system, which is composed of all the hormones in the body, is closely entwined with the circadian rhythm.
-TSH (thyroid stimulating hormone) is known to be influenced by the sleep-wake cycle.
+Thyroid Stimulating Hormone (TSH) is known to be influenced by the sleep-wake cycle.
 In a 2019 study of almost 5000 participants, those who slept less than seven hours per night, and those who slept greater than eight hours per night, were more likely to have subclinical hypothyroidism compared to those who slept seven to eight hours per night, which is what the researchers have defined as the “optimal sleep duration.”
-I wish I had known about this when I was sleeping >10 hours per night in my 20’s, yet struggled with daytime fatigue!
+[5]

-One study showed that slow wave sleep, which is the deepest dreamless sleep, was reduced in those with hypothyroidism.
-This deep sleep is where the body heals, repairs, and detoxifies, so not getting enough of this critical sleep phase can impact the body’s ability to heal from Hashimoto’s.
+One study showed that slow-wave sleep, which is the deepest dreamless sleep, was reduced in those with hypothyroidism.
+[6] This deep sleep is where the body heals, repairs, and detoxifies, so not getting enough of this critical sleep phase can impact the body’s ability to heal from Hashimoto’s.

 Because thyroid hormones play such a big role in sleep quality, I suggest that anyone with Hashimoto’s who is struggling with sleep, begin by running a full thyroid panel.
 Thyroid labs, especially TSH, free T3, and free T4, are going to be critical for determining if you need to start, increase, or reduce the dose of your thyroid hormone medications, as well as if you’re on the right thyroid medications.

-Excess thyroid hormones in the body can lead to insomnia, so testing can help with determining if the thyroid is overactive and if sleep issues are stemming from that.
+Excess thyroid hormones in the body can also lead to insomnia, so testing can help with determining if the thyroid is overactive and if sleep issues are stemming from that.
+[8]

 As levels of TSH can fluctuate depending on the day, especially in the early stages of thyroid dysfunction, I also recommend testing for thyroid antibodies for Hashimoto’s (thyroid peroxidase and thyroglobulin antibodies) and Graves’ disease (TSH receptor antibodies).
 Antibodies can be elevated for up to a decade before a change in TSH is detected.